jamesesc/Drone-Simulator-Project/README.md

 Oisin Perkins-Gilbert: Still, the biggest issue I've had with this project has been fitting in the time to do it, as I've had Halloween plans, my job, and other classes during the time I could've spent working on this.
 Besides that, most of this deliverable has been spent with me googling how to do things in JavaFX, going through documentation and stack overflow forums.

+James Escudero: For this 2nd iteration, there wasn't any major issues.
+The only thing that we needed as a team to discuss is just the technical procedures and structure of how we want our drone to operate in the simulation, particularly like the telemetry generator.
+Additionally, I was able to figure out this long and painful issue in developing a realistic velocity generator.
+In a very simple and short form, I was able to design where we take account of the current drone velocity, where the velocity closer to the original would have a higher chance to be generated then the ones thats like +50 away.

 --First Deliverable--

 Oisin Perkins-Gilbert: The biggest issue I've had with this project has been trying to find the time to fit 10 hours of project work.
 I think the most difficult class I had to implement was the one that checks for teleportation, as I had to brush up on my physics and use actual formulas.
 Making JUnit tests also took a very long time, and probably accounted for half if not more of the time I spent developing this.